philiparad/FSMProject/README.md

 Running locally with mock
 ========================
-Use express server in DevServer Directory
+Use express server in DevServer Directory: http://localhost:3000/?mock=true